-Mobile payments are an increasingly popular way to pay because they’re secure, fast, and convenient.
-In fact, mobile pay volume is predicted to increase to $503 billion by 2020.
+Mobile payments are an increasingly popular way to accept in-person payments because they’re secure, fast, and convenient.
+In fact, global mobile pay volume is predicted to increase to $6 trillion by 2024.

 Since the growth of Apple Pay and other NFC payments isn’t slowing down, adapting to mobile payment technology is extremely valuable for your business.
 This guide walks you through everything you need to know about mobile payments—from mobile money transfers to how to accept NFC mobile payments at your business.

 FAQ: Five Frequently Asked Questions About Mobile Payments